rnlee0054/163.1Website/index.md

 _.exe -FloydSteinbergDither nbits_

 Diffuses the error of the original color versus the quantized color to pixels later in the image.
 This means later pixels share the error of the current pixel being processed.
-The color is still quantized.
+Again, _nbits_ is [1,8], which determines how many bits there are per color channel.
+Higher _nbits_ allows more colors.

 For example, if the current pixel should be 255 luminance but is put into a quantum which is 200 luminance, the error is 55 because it will be displayed darker than it is originally.
 This positive error is added to some later pixels, which will tend to be brighter than original to make up for the darkened pixel.